scottpwells/workout-tracker/README.md

 ![fitness Tracker 3](https://user-images.githubusercontent.com/57837212/104111444-c1da5d80-52af-11eb-8793-953fb6e446e6.PNG)

   ## Usage
-As a user I want to be able to log on to the fitness tracker application and create a new work out and then add in whether or not I am doing resistance work out or a cardio work out.
-Then I want to be able to add what type of resistance work out or cardio work out I am doing that day.
-For instance, Today I am squating.
-So I select new work out, resistance work out and then I type in squats, the weight I am squating, and the amount of reps and I add it to the fitness tracker, Then I can view the details of my work out in the fitness dashboard.
+As a user I want to be able to log on to the fitness tracker application and then select new work out, add in whether or not I am doing a resistance work out or a cardio work out.
+Then I want to be able to enter in what type of resistance work out or cardio work out I am doing that day.
+For instance, if I was squating.
+I would select new work out, resistance work out and then I type in squats, the weight I am squating, and the amount of reps and I would add it to the fitness tracker, Then I should be able to view the details of my work out in the fitness dashboard.

   ## Contributing